Food & Friends at Home

-Like many in Dufferin, Wellington and Guelph, the Children’s Foundation is working towards continuing our support of the most vulnerable in our community despite the challenges presented by the COVID-19 pandemic.
-Now that the school year has begun, we are especially concerned about the children and youth who rely on our Food & Friends student nutrition programs.
+The Children’s Foundation is working towards continuing our support of the most vulnerable in our community despite the challenges presented by the COVID-19 pandemic.
+We are especially concerned about the children and youth who rely on our Food & Friends student nutrition programs.
+In response the Food & Friends at Home initiative was created.

-This initiative has transitioned to Food & Friends at Home until the end of this school year.
-Families with children and youth supported by the Children’s Foundation through the Food & Friends Program are eligible to register for a Food & Friends at Home kit.
-This kit will provide one snack for each day of a two week period similar to what would be provided through a Food & Friends student nutrition program.
+The initiative was intended for parent(s) or guardian(s) with children and youth supported by the Children’s Foundation Food & Friends Programs to submit a request for a Food & Friends at Home kit.
+This kit provided one meal per child/youth, for each day of a two-week period similar to what would be provided through a Food & Friends student nutrition program.
+It was an interim measure, and we acknowledge recipients relied on the food support they received during the pandemic.